evryfs/github-actions-runner-operator/README.md

 * Organization level
     * Self Hosted Runners - Read/Write

-Once the GitHub application has been created, obtain the integration ID and download the private key.
+Once the GitHub application has been created, go to the "General" tab of the github app.
+Under the "About" section, note down the `App ID`.
+Scroll down to the `Private keys` section and generate and download a private key.
+Install the app from the "install App" section of the github app.

 A Github application can only be used by injecting environment variables into the Operator deployment.
 It is recommended that credentials be stored as Kubernetes secrets and then injected into the operator deployment.